You got website traffic! Isn’t that great?

 Google Docs and Microsoft Word both let you export documents as PDFs—which you can then upload to your website and deliver to people in a link.

-Canva is an awesome design service that lets make simple graphics.
+Canva is an awesome design service for making simple graphics.
 It has a super easy to use interface that lets you drag and drop things into place—and at least 30 tutorials that show you how to use the platform.

 If you want to add some branding or a cool header to your PDF, Canva is a free and easy way to put something together quickly.